slab-php/slab/README.md

 ## Controllers

+### Action names
+The action is found from the request path (`/controller/action/parameters`) and is matched to a method in the relevant controller ("dispatched").
+Action names that start with double-underscores (eg. `function __authenticate() {...}`).
+This is to allow 'private' methods that cannot be accessed by the Slab dispatch process.
+Action names can start with a single underscore which is used as a convention for partial views although this is not enforced and does not add any magic functionality - any action can result in a partial response and actions starting with an underscore do not have to be partials and are not necessarily returned as partials.

 ### beforeAction / beforeFilter
 `beforeAction()` and `beforeFilter()` are called (in that order) _after_ the cookie and components are added and intialised just prior to dispatching the action method.
 This is a good spot to initialise any services used by the controller or to call `__authenticate()` in controllers that have security concerns.

 ### afterAction / afterFilter
 `afterAction()` and `afterFilter()` are called (in that order) immediately after calling the action method and ensuring that the view (or `actionResult`) is set.

+### The SlabInternals controller
+`SlabInternalsController` is a special built-in controller that is used to support error handling.
+If you happen to create a controller path named `slab_internals` it won't be picked up by the dispatcher as it will short-circuit to the built-in controller.

 ## Helpers